The Kapparis Area

-Kapparis itself has grown into a lovely little gem of a resort over the past few years, due to the ongoing development of the island.
+Kapparis itself has grown into a lovely little town over the past few years, due to the ongoing development of the island.
 The main thoroughfare features a great choice of excellent traditional Cypriot restaurants, as well as those offering Italian and British fare.
-There are also bars and Cypriot tavernas; with live bouzouki music, Greek dancing and singing.
+There are also bars and Cypriot tavernas; with live bouzouki music, Greek dancing and singing (during the summer months).
 The local supermarkets can provide you with a selection of Cypriot and imported food and wine for Villa Andreas' well equipped kitchen.

 The village is an all year resort and stays lively even in the winter months, due not just to the Cypriots, but also the increasing number of British people that live there, whose numbers are swollen during the Christmas and New Year period.
 There are more shops and restaurants staying open right through the year in Kapparis than in all the other resorts put together.
 Protaras, for example, is very quiet during the winter.